dimits-ts/syndisco/README.md

 ### Supported Models

-Currently the framework only supports the `llama-cpp-python` and `transformers` libraries as a backend for loading and managing the underlying LLMs.
+Currently the framework supports the `llama-cpp-python` and `transformers` libraries as a backend for loading and managing the underlying LLMs.
 Thus, any model supported by these libraries may be used.

 ## Usage